Pietro Strada

-Pietro Marco Strada (born 11 December 1969 in Italy) is an Italian retired footballer who played as a midfielder or forward.
+Pietro Marco Strada (born 11 December 1969) is an Italian retired footballer who played as a midfielder or forward.

 Career

-Pietro played for Reggiana during the 1995-96 season clinching the promotion to 1996-97 Serie A with Carlo Ancelotti as his manager.
+Pietro played for Reggiana during the 1995–96 season clinching the promotion to 1996–97 Serie A with Carlo Ancelotti as his manager.
 Before the 1998 FIFA World Cup, Strada was called up for a friendly against Paraguay and was shortlisted for the World Cup squad but could not participate in either due to injury.